'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 A father who deliberately drove off the road at 130km/h, killing his 6-year-old son in a fiery car crash, has today been jailed for five years.

-Manson said her "beautiful, sweet son" - who she called her best friend - was killed in a "planned and calculated" act.
+Manson said her "beautiful, sweet son" - whom she called her best friend - was killed in a "planned and calculated" act.

-While she knows Gebhardt – who claims he has amnesia and cannot remember why he drove off the road - was convicted on a charge of manslaughter, she said it will always be murder to her.
+Gebhardt – who claims he has amnesia and cannot remember why he drove off the road in the 2019 crash - was convicted of manslaughter, but she said it will always be murder to her.

 And she will always question why he took her son.